Italy Tariff Rates 2026: 10% on US Imports

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs 6-3 — Italy's rate dropped from 20% to 10% under Section 122 (effective Feb 24, expires ~July 24, 2026).
-Section 232 steel and aluminum tariffs of 50% remain.
+The 10% Section 122 layer is contested: the Court of International Trade ruled it unlawful May 7, 2026, and the Federal Circuit stayed that ruling June 11, 2026, so CBP keeps collecting it pending appeal.
+Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products such as machinery and auto parts (both on full customs value, after the April 6, 2026 restructuring).
 Italian food products (Parmigiano-Reggiano, olive oil, wine) that previously faced Airbus-dispute tariffs remain free of those surcharges but face the 10% Section 122.
 EU retaliatory measures on US goods remain in effect.
 Ferrari and Lamborghini vehicles now face 12.5% total (10% Section 122 + 2.5% MFN) instead of the old 22.5%.
 Italy's pharmaceutical exports to the US continue growing significantly.

 Tips for Importers